 world map with money and pins on it.
 Travel insurance costs, but it is important to have.

-And yes, I know that a trip costs more than just a flight, but if you consciously make your decisions on what you spend money on by comparing it to what you can put that money toward in relation to your travel, it can really help you put back a little extra money each week.
-(I frequently think about what kicking my Starbucks addiction could do for my travel fund, but I still can’t.
-What can I say?
-Coffee is a priority to me *shrug emoji*.)
+And yes, I know that a trip costs more than just a flight, but if you consciously make your decisions on what you spend money on by comparing it to what you can put that money toward concerning your travel, it can help you put back a little extra money each week.

 Crouching Lion hike views